How to Buy a Dental Practice

 Purchasing your first or next dental practice is one of the most important decisions you will make in your professional life.
 That’s why the process of finding the “right” practice must include proper care and diligence.
-Since the majority of dentists go through the process of buying a dental practice just once, it’s even more essential to understand the key factors to consider before you begin.
+It’s even more essential to understand the following key factors if you are preparing to buy a dental practice.

 1. Location, Location, Location